This is clearly a non-food post. But I’m sure you’ll find it as relevant as a healthy green smoothie.

 If you love seeing smiley dolphins and killer whales doing tricks in a ‘gigantic’ tank.
 Think again.
 Blackfish shows the disturbing life of extremely conscious and intelligent animals when confined in small pools for our amusement.

-Such a great documentary on why the Food and Animal Agriculture Industry wants to hide their responsibility on the greatest environmental issues our world faces, such as: deforestation, world hunger, animal extinction, water scarcity, ocean (!!!) dead zones and so on…A simple choice that can make a huge impact.
-It just depend on us.
+Such a great documentary on why the Food and Animal Agriculture Industry wants to hide their responsibility on the greatest environmental issues our world faces, such as: deforestation, world hunger, animal extinction, water scarcity, ocean dead zones and so on.

 Amazing documentary highlighting the links between disease and diet.
 An eye-opening watch to help you make the connection between health and diet.

-Although these documentaries may be quite saddening in a way, I highly recommend everyone to watch it.
-This planet is ours to take care of and it is our responsibility to take the matters into our own hands (not talking about starting a riot people, please don’t).
+Although these documentaries may be quite saddening in a way, I highly recommend everyone to watch them.
+This planet is ours to take care of and it is our responsibility to take the matters into our own hands.

-As consumers and citizens, we are the ones responsible for the directions that companies and our government will take and we have the right to ask for better food, safer working conditions, respect towards the animals and specially more conscious use of our land and oceans.
+As consumers and citizens, specially privileged ones, we are the responsible for the directions that companies and our government will take and we have the right for equality, safer working conditions, respect towards the animals and specially more conscious use of our land and oceans.
 We can start a movement, every single one of us can.

 If you want things to change, start with yourself.
 You are a consumer, so be a more conscious one.
-You are a citizen, so be more responsible for your acts and reclaim the rights you have.
-If everyone of us can start by simply doing small things like: recycling, eating less meat (or even becoming vegetarian/vegan), drive less and ride/walk more, don’t buy from big chains, buy local, meet your farmer, buy organic, grown your own food, don’t buy processed food, don’t support circus or animal entertainment…the options are endless and you don’t have to do it all, just start step-by-step and you’ll be doing the world some good.
+You are a citizen, so be more responsible for your acts and reclaim the rights you have, support the underprivileged.
+If everyone of us can start by simply doing small things like: educating yourselves on inequality, systemic racism/sexism/ableism, reducing your carbon footprint, don’t support from big corporations, buy local, meet your farmer, buy organic, grown your own food, don’t buy processed food, don’t support circus or animal entertainment…the options are endless and you don’t have to do it all, just start step-by-step and you’ll be doing the world some good.

 Share this post, start a movement of change.